anegostudios/Tavis.JsonPatch/readme.md

 # Tavis.JsonPatch

-This library is an implementation of a Json Patch [RFC 6902](http://tools.ietf.org/html/rfc6902).
+This library is (mostly) an implementation of a Json Patch [RFC 6902](http://tools.ietf.org/html/rfc6902).

+Differences from the RFC 6902:
+* The `add` op performs a merge if the target is an object
+* New `addreplace` op implements the original `add` behavior.
+* New `addeach` op to add multiple values to an array

 The default example from the specification looks like this,